alejandro-garf/ThetaTauActiveMemberProjects/README.md

 ### Structure & Guidelines for this Competition
 - For every active member that participates in this competition, $20 will be put into the prize money pool.
 T

-- The winner will be chosen through an anonymous voting form that will be given to everyone in Theta Tau who didn't participate in the project. **A short explanation for each vote will be required to curb any bias in voting.**
+- The winner will be chosen through an anonymous voting form that will be given to everyone in Theta Tau who didn't participate in the project competition. **A short explanation for each vote will be required to curb any bias in voting.**

 - To obtain a **Complete**, those participating in this competition must accumulate **18 POINTS** from the checklist below.
 Completing all of the items on the checklist will put you in the best place to succeed in creating a fully functional professional portfolio website, but it is not required.
 However, the number of points achieved will be shown on the voting form, so it may impact voter tendencies.